umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 In order to get the latest template from the new source, you will need to use a wildcard symbol like shown above.

-Now you can continue from as using the [Alpha version](#steps-to-create-an-umbraco-solution-using-the-dotnet-new-template)
+Now you can continue in the same way as if you were using the [Alpha version](#steps-to-create-an-umbraco-solution-using-the-dotnet-new-template)